For many students across the globe, a postgraduate course will be firmly on the cards after graduation.

 If you hope to have a career in medicine, nursing, teaching, psychology or anything within the science or research sector, then a postgraduate degree will often be useful.

 Other industries may place you at an advantage if you have a masters or PhD, whilst for most, it won’t be necessary at all.
-For many careers, it is attitude, work ethic, experience, personality and determination that will get you to the top – not your qualifications.
+For many careers (a few examples include graphic designer, online marketing, advertisement & fashion) it is attitude, work ethic, experience, personality and determination that will get you to the top – not your qualifications.

 3. It can be expensive.